How to get state healthcare when you’re on holiday or travelling to a country in the EU, Iceland, Liechtenstein, Norway or Switzerland.

 Travelling to have planned treatment

-You cannot use an EHIC for planned treatment.
+You cannot use an EHIC or GHIC for planned treatment.
 For example, if you’re going abroad to give birth.